Need Emergency Financial Assistance? These Resources Can Help

 Need help fast?
 Crowdfunding to the rescue

-Countless people in your position have turned to crowdfunding when they needed emergency financial help right away.
-Emergency fundraising for housing costs, utilities, medical bills, and everything in between is easy with GoFundMe.
+Countless people in your position have turned to crowdfunding when they needed emergency financial help right away, whether for a natural disaster or an unexpected illness, such as the coronavirus.
+Rest assured, emergency fundraising for housing costs, utilities, medical bills, and everything in between is easy with GoFundMe.

 We offer a simple set-up process, 24/7 customer support, and a blog full of fundraising tips and ideas.
 Not only do we provide immediate access to your funds, but our free fundraising platform means that you can keep more of the money you raise.